International Applicants

 Divorced/Separated Parents

 If your parents are divorced/separated, we will require information for both parents, custodial and noncustodial.
 If you do not have contact with your noncustodial parent, you may request a waiver of this requirement.
-You can find this waiver along with more information about divorced/separated parents on the College Board’s website.
+You can find this waiver along on the Forms section of our website.
+Your custodial parent will be the parent that has provided the most financial support in the past 12 months (even if you do not live with that parent).

 Tax Documents

-If admitted to Pitzer, additional documents may be requested to verify the information reported on this application.
-All documents must be translated to English by a third-party and all currency must be converted to U.S. dollars.
+If admitted to Pitzer, additional documents may be requested to verify the information reported on the PIFAA.
+All documents must be translated to English by a third-party.

 Merit-Based Aid